 Indiana, Indianapolis Motor SpeedwayIn 1905, Indianapolis businessman Carl Fisher envisioned building a speedway to test cars before they went to market.
 Four years later, ground was broken -- and the Indianapolis Motor Speedway was born.
 Since that time, the speedway has been the site of 248 automobile races -- and sees crowds of more than 400, 000 people in what is the world’s highest-capacity stadium facility.
 960 1280

 Mississippi, Blues TrailThere’s just something about Mississippi -- more blues singers have come from state than all the other Southern states combined.
-The Mississippi Blues Trail, which extends from the border of Louisiana into southern Mississippi (and beyond, into Memphis, TN, and Chicago) honors many blues legends, such as B.B.
+The Mississippi Blues Trail, which extends from the border of Louisiana into southern Mississippi (and beyond, into Memphis, Tennessee, and Chicago) honors many blues legends, such as B.B.
 King.
-Follow the trail to Tupelo, MS -- the birthplace of Elvis Presley.
+Follow the trail to Tupelo, Mississippi -- the birthplace of Elvis Presley.
 960 1280

 Illinois, Willis TowerWhen the 108-story Willis Tower was completed in 1973 it became the world’s tallest building -- a distinction it held for 25 years.
 Today, the skyscraper still stands as the tallest building in America.
 More than 1 million people visit its observation deck each year, taking in views of the Chicago skyline.
 960 1280